-The underwriting result on the miscellaneous financial loss account was impacted by the Covid-19 related business interruption claims where there is confirmed cover.
+The underwriting result in 2020 for miscellaneous financial loss account was impacted by the Covid-19 related business interruption claims where cover was confirmed, resulting in a loss of c£10m.
+These reserves have run-off favourably in 2021.

 Other